CASTEP background theory

 Fast Fourier transforms (FFT) in CASTEP

 One of the major computational steps in CASTEP is the calculation of the product of the Hamiltonian with a wavefunction, Hψ.
-It has been shown above that the kinetic energy operator of the Hamiltonian has a diagonal representation in reciprocal space.
+Studies have shown that above Hψ the kinetic energy operator of the Hamiltonian has a diagonal representation in reciprocal space.
 The same is true of the Hartree operator and of the local pseudopotential operator.
-Exchange-correlation potential, on the other hand, has a diagonal representation in real space.
+However, the exchange-correlation potential has a diagonal representation in real space.
 This means that there is a need for an efficient way of transforming various entities (wavefunctions, potentials, search directions) from real to reciprocal space and back.
-FFT provide this, so that the gain due to the evaluating various parts of the Hamiltonian in their "natural" representations is not offset by the cost of the transformation.
+FFT provide this, so that the gain from evaluating various parts of the Hamiltonian in their "natural" representations is not offset by the cost of the transformation.

 Exchange-correlation functionals in CASTEP